How is Zeffy free?

 5. Sign up readers and promote your Read-A-Thon.

-Create a registration process so readers can sign up for your Read-A-Thon.
+Create a registration process so readers can sign up for your Read-A-Thon and encourage participants to set their own goals.

 Use social media, posters, your email newsletter, and other promotional materials to generate interest and spread the word.